Penzance

 There are great places to visit near Penzance including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-There are a several good villages in the Penzance area like Cremyll, and Botallack.
+There are a number of villages near Penzance including Cremyll, and Botallack.

-Places near Penzance feature a number of interesting historic buildings including Mount Edgcumbe House and Country Park.
+The area close to Penzance boasts some of the best historic buildings including Mount Edgcumbe House and Country Park.

 Penzance History